 In addition, the implementation of IoMT is projecting better drug management (yes, we are hinting at smart pills).
 The smart pills are integrated with microscopic sensors that can transmit data to the connected devices.
 These sensors can measure the effectiveness of the treatment, hence greatly improving the clinical treatment.
 In some cases, the sensors help monitor the internal health of the patients as well.

-What Impacts Will the Internet of Things Have on The Healthcare Sector?
+What Impacts Will the IoT Have on The Healthcare Sector?

 The implications of the Internet of Things have delivered better opportunities for personal health.
 For instance, the 3D-printed wristbands are suitable for determining vital signs.
 In the future, the wearables with IoMT will help determine the sleeping patterns, GP visits, nutritional balance, along with exercise programs.